OCPI

 OCPI gateway banner

-What is the OCPI protocol?
+What is OCPI?

 This standardisation means that charge point operators, eMobility service providers, and roaming hubs can connect without building a new custom integration for every partnership.
-OCPI works for both peer-to-peer connections between two networks and through roaming hubs that link multiple partners.
+OCPI works for peer-to-peer connections between two networks and through roaming hubs that link multiple partners.

 The role of OCPI in the EV charging ecosystem